Halloween Bedtime Sleep Tips

 Limit those fang-tastic treats.

 After a fun evening of trick-or-treating, it’s likely your kids will want to dive headfirst into their candy stash the moment you get back home.
-Pick a number of candies allowed that night to make sure your little ones aren’t running around on a sugar-high come bedtime.
+Pick a number of candies allowed that night.
+This makes sure your little ones aren’t running around on a sugar-high come bedtime.

 Help make monsters funny